 There are 17 SDGs that can be available like this:

 In general, all of the SDGs can be wrapping around 5 Ps: People, Planet, Prosperity, Peace and Partnership.
 And the deadline for achieving all of them is the year 2030.
 SDGs are looking for fruitful integration of social, economic and environmental goals so that each one would be fulfilling on the benefit of the other.

 That is the year in which the following picture needs to become reality according to the creators of SDGs:

 (…)We envisage a world of universal respect for human rights and human dignity, the rule of law, justice, equality and non-discrimination; of respect for race, ethnicity and cultural diversity; and of equal opportunity permitting the full realization of human potential and contributing to shared prosperity.
 A world which invests in its children and in which every child grows up free from violence and exploitation.
 A world in which every woman and girl enjoys full gender equality and all legal, social and economic barriers to their empowerment have been removed.
 A just, equitable, tolerant, open and socially inclusive world in which the needs of the most vulnerable are met.

 Inspiring isn’t it?
-But it should be treated as inspiration that has clear targets, 169 of them to be precise and numerous indicators to make sure it doesn’t end up only as inspiring story.
-There is also a “Lazy persons guide to saving planet” with the list of actions we can take every day to make our planet a friendly place to live at.
+But it should be present as inspiration that has clear targets.
+169 of them to be precise and numerous indicators to make sure it doesn’t end up only as inspiring story.
+There is also a “Lazy persons guide to saving planet” with the list of actions we can take every day.

 Take a look here.